Schedule a Meeting

 So what does 2023 hold for companies and their increasing investment in artificial intelligence, automation, modernization, and transformation?

-Here are my top five predictions for the year ahead.
+Here are our top five predictions for the year ahead.

 1. Onshoring Drives Labor Productivity Increases

-The early part of this century brought with it rapid globalization: Supply chains crossed borders; trade agreements surged; exports and import volumes rose; many countries invested aggressively in other regions, and companies outsourced labor to take advantage of lower costs.
+The early part of this century brought with it rapid globalization: Supply chains crossed borders; trade agreements surged; exports and import volumes rose; the U.S., China and other countries aggressively invested in other regions; and companies sought out low labor cost regions.

-This will lead to more pressure on CEOs and leadership teams to bring as much back onshore as possible in 2023—data, IP development, supply chains and critical workforce members will all be part of this call home.
+There will be more pressure on CEOs and leadership teams to bring as much back onshore as possible in 2023—data, IP development, supply chains and critical workforce members will all be part of this call home.

 2. The Reign of the Augmented Employee

-One job area that I envision will grow in prominence is the MLOps (Machine Learning Operations) teams, where jobs to do basic data entry might fall by the wayside.
+Jobs do change, often referred to as job displacement.
+These tend to change far slower than people think.
+The answer and prediction for 2023 is an investment in human capital alongside the investment in software and machines.
+One job area that will grow within companies is the MLOps (Machine Learning Operations) teams, where jobs to do basic data entry might fall by the wayside.
 We may see entire teams and departments emerge to design, build, and optimize ML models.
+If the machine is learning, people must be teaching.
+Our teams should be upskilled, trained, and increasingly working on less mundane parts of the value chain—the machines don’t mind picking up dull and

 3. The Year of Return-On-Investment